FAQ: Why Assange is on trial in London for extradition to the United States

 Monday’s trial began with some technical glitches as a witness testified in Assange’s defense via remote video link, a coronavirus precaution.

-The trial will not rule on whether Assange is guilty of any charge or not, but rather whether the British government can extradite Assange based on a 2003 treaty with Washington.
-Analysts say the terms of the agreement favor the United States, which must mainly prove there is reasonable suspicion the crimes of which he is accused were committed.
+The trial will not rule on whether Assange is guilty of any charge, but rather whether the British government can extradite him based on a 2003 treaty with Washington.
+Analysts say the terms of the agreement favor the United States, which must mainly prove there is reasonable suspicion that the crimes of which he is accused were committed.

 The extradition hearings began in February and were then adjourned until May to allow the sides more time to prepare arguments.
-In April, the trial date was pushed back to September due to the coronavirus pandemic, as London’s lockdown prevented lawyers from reaching the court.
+In April, the trial date was pushed back to September because of the coronavirus pandemic, as London’s lockdown prevented lawyers from reaching the court.

 Once the arguments end, the judge is expected to deliberate for several months.
 The losing side could then appeal, possibly even to the European Court of Human Rights.